CESNET/etlog/doc/notes.md

 #### Usage

 Database can be accessed by command `mongo`.
-MongoDB is document oriented database.
 Data are divided into databases, same as in the sql dabases.
 Each database consists of collections, which is equivalent of sql tables.
 Collections consist of documents, which use the BSON notation, which is basen on JSON.